 Moderate phase: In this phase, damage to the bone is clearly visible on X-rays, therefore, surgical procedure might be needed.

 Special phase: If there is severe damage to the bone, teeth can become loose.
 To avoid tooth loss, urgent surgical measures are needed.

 Sometimes a smile does not have enough gum, and the roots of the teeth or the unattractive yellowish, greyish cementum are showing.
-In these cases, a gum graft might become necessary.
+In these cases, a gum grafting (also known as gingival grafting) might become necessary.

 A gum graft is an oral surgical procedure in which a bit of gum is removed and is grafted to where it is most needed.
 This is a routine procedure and is done all the time.
 The benefits of this procedure are also not just aesthetic: gum grafts provide insulation for parts of the teeth that should not be exposed to the outside world, as these bits are less able to stave off tooth decay.
 Tooth sensitivity is frequently caused by the exposure of teeth and the dental nerve being too close to the surface.
 A gum graft can insulate the nerves and can thus relieve tooth sensitivity.